Lebanon is a country that, by tradition, remains open to foreign direct investment, and is endowed with several investment-enabling strengths:

 Lump sum tax

-Law No. 20 dated 10 February 2017 introduced a new lump sum tax payable per annum, as detailed in the table below.
+Law No. 20 dated 10 February 2017 reintroduced a new lump sum tax payable per annum (which was originally provided for in the Budget Law No. 173 dated 14 February 2000 but remained ineffective ever since), as detailed in the table below.

 † The corporate form of the foreign company is used as a reference to calculate the amount of the lump sum tax payable by the branch.

-This lump sum tax applies to a company irrespective of whether it has recorded profits, and is in principle not deductible from the profits that are subject to income tax.
+This lump sum tax was meant to apply irrespective of whether the target company has recorded profits, and was in principle not deductible for income tax purposes.